Absolute Combinatorial Game Theory: Discussion of outcome saturation

-\begin{observation} Given any game $G$ in mis\`ere-play, using the adjoint $G^\circ$, we get that $G+G^\circ$ is a P-position (that is $o(G+G^\circ)=(-1,+1)$).\footnote{Here, we use the classical notation of outcomes relating to the standard winning convention.}
+\begin{observation}[Mis\`ere-play Saturation] Given any game $G$ in mis\`ere-play, using the adjoint $G^\circ$, we get that $G+G^\circ$ is a P-position, that is $o(G+G^\circ)=(-1,+1)$.\footnote{Here, we use the classical notation of outcomes relating to the standard winning convention.}

 Given any mis\`ere-play game $G$, it is required to find games $G_L, G_R, G_N$ and $G_P$ such that each outcome class is represented, that is such that $o(G+G_i)=i$.
 We already shown this for $G_P = G^\circ$.
 For $G_N$, we take $G_N=\cg{G^\circ}{G^\circ}$; the first player to move in $G + G_N$ can move to $G+G^\circ$ and win.
-Hence $o(G+G_N)=N$.
+Hence $o(G+G_N)=\mathscr N$.
 Consider the game $G_L=\cg{\GR^\circ, G^\circ}{G_N}$ (where we assume there is a $G^R$ otherwise omit that part).
 We determine the outcome of $G+\cg{\GR^\circ, G^\circ}{G_N}$.
 If Left begins she can play to $G + G^\circ$ and win.
 If Right begins by playing in the $G$-component, then Left can respond to $G^R+{G^R}^\circ$ and win because this is a P-position.
 Otherwise Right plays to $G+G_N$ which is an (already proved) N-position, so Left wins in either case.
-Hence $o(G+G_L)=L$, and an analogous argument proves that $o(G+G_R)=R$. \end{observation}
+Hence $o(G+G_L)=\mathscr L$, and an analogous argument proves that $o(G+G_R)=\mathscr R$. \end{observation}

-For the free scoring space, if a game $G$ has Left-score $\ell$ and Right-score $r$, then $G+\pura{x-\ell}{y-r}$ gives outcome $(x,y)$ for any $x,y$.
-We use the same idea for guaranteed scoring-play, just that in case $y-r<x-\ell$ we cannot use the first method since the purely atomic `adjoint' $\pura{x-\ell}{y-r}$ is not in the universe.
-Therefore we use a more general idea.